Geography of the European Union: Demographics

 The most populous member state is Germany, with an estimated 82.1 million people, and the least populous member state is Malta with 0.5 million.
 Birth rates in the EU are low with the average woman having 1.6 children.
 The highest crude birth rates is in the Republic of Ireland with 16.876 births per thousand people per year and in France with 13.013 births per thousand people per year.
 Germany has the lowest birth rate in Europe with 8.221 births per thousand people per year.

 Largest cities

 The European Union is home to more global cities than any other region in the world.
 Over 16 cities with populations over one million inhabitants, counted in its city proper.
-Densely populated regions that have no single core but have emerged from the connection of several cities and are now encompassing large metropolitan areas are Rhine-Ruhr having approximately 11.5 million inhabitants (Cologne, Düsseldorf, et al.), Randstad approx. 7 million (Amsterdam, Rotterdam, The Hague et al.), the Flemish Diamond approx. 5.5 million, Frankfurt/Rhine-Main approx. 4 million (Frankfurt, Wiesbaden et al.) and the Upper Silesian Industry Area approx. 3.5 million.
+Densely populated regions that have no single core but have emerged from the connection of several cities and are now encompassing large metropolitan areas are Rhine-Ruhr having approximately 11.5 million inhabitants (Cologne, Düsseldorf, Dortmund et al.), Randstad approx. 7 million (Amsterdam, Rotterdam, The Hague et al.), the Flemish Diamond approx. 5.5 million, Frankfurt/Rhine-Main approx. 4 million (Frankfurt, Wiesbaden et al.) and the Upper Silesian Industry Area approx. 3.5 million.
 (Katowice, Sosnowiec et al.).